 We have finally arrived at the last part of the Investing 101 series, in which you get to creep on my own investments.
-I wanted to do a final segment on what it actually looks like to go apply the investment stuff we have been talking about, because there’s the potentiality for it to look really intimidating.
+I wanted to do a segment on what it actually looks like to apply the investment stuff we have been talking about, because there’s the potential for it to look really intimidating.
 How intimidating?

 THIS.
 LIST.
 The options went on for many more page lengths!
 I’m glad for the options, employer, but it was really a lot to take in.
 How the heck was I going to figure out which funds to use from this huge list?

 I solved this problem the same way I solve any conundrum: I broke it into smaller pieces, based on what I knew or could easily figure out.
 I knew I needed to end up with three index funds that represented as close to the entirety of the market in their type of investment as possible: a domestic equity (stock) fund, an international equity fund, and a bond fund.
 (Why?
 See part four of Investing 101.)

 I started by focusing on equities (stocks), leaving bonds to the side for now.
 My list already grouped broad types of investments (equities, bonds) together, so that was easy.
 Then I removed anything that didn’t have “index” in the name, since I knew I only wanted index funds.
 That left the following list:

 |TIAA-CREF International Equity Index Fund – Instl Class||TIAA-CREF Enhanced Large-Cap Value Index Fund – Instl Class|

 |TIAA-CREF Enhanced Intl Equity Index Fund – Instl Class||TIAA-CREF Enhanced Large-Cap Growth Index Fund – Instl Class|

 |TIAA-CREF Equity Index Fund – Institutional Class||TIAA-CREF Large-Cap Growth Index Fund – Institutional Class|